Aboriginal Advisory Council of Western Australia

 In July 2017, the secretariat responsibility was transferred to the Department of the Premier and Cabinet under machinery of government changes.

-The AACWA meets up to six times per year to provide advice on a range of policy matters.
+The AACWA generally meets up to six times per year to provide advice on a range of policy matters.

 On 22 October 2019, the Minister for Aboriginal Affairs announced appointments to the refreshed Aboriginal Advisory Council.
-Read more in the Appointments to the refreshed Aboriginal Advisory Council announced Media Statement.
+Read more in the Appointments to the refreshed Aboriginal Advisory Council announced Media Statement

 For further information, contact the secretariat on the email opposite, or by phone.